You can use projects to organize your Workspace documents by client, status or any other grouping that suits you or your team.

 In the Mac app Click on the

 + icon next to the Workspace name in the sidebar of the Workspace window to add a project to that Workspace.
 Type a name for your project and press enter on your keyboard to confirm it.
+If you want to create projects with restricted access, you can do so in the web app.

 How to move documents to projects